 Saskia Bonjour is a member of the Young Academy of the Royal Netherlands Academy of Arts and Sciences (KNAW).

-She leads the Migration Network of the Amsterdam Centre for European Studies (ACES).
-She is also board member of the Dutch Association for Migration Research (DAMR) and a member of the board of the Amsterdam Research Center on Gender and Sexuality (ARC-GS).
-In addition, she is Associate Editor of the journal Political Studies.
+Saskia is Senior Editorial Fellow of the journal Migration Politics.
+She is also a member of the Editorial Board of the Revue Européenne des Migrations Internationales.
+Saskia leads the Migration Network of the Amsterdam Centre for European Studies (ACES).
+She is also a member of the board of the Amsterdam Research Center on Gender and Sexuality (ARC-GS).
+In addition, she is a member of the Executive Board and the Strategic Committee of the Council for European Studies.
+She is also a member of the board of the Catharina van Tussenbroekfonds which supports female scientists.
 From 2016 to 2019, she was a member of the Advisory Committee on Migration Affairs (ACVZ) which advises the Dutch government and parliament on immigration law and policy.

-Saskia Bonjour regularly contributes to national public discussions about migration and citizenship policy (e.g. Buitenhof in 2013, op-ed in De Volkskrant in 2018, BNR Nieuwsradio in 2018) She also writes online blogs (for instance on StukRoodVlees).
+Saskia Bonjour regularly contributes to national public discussions about migration and citizenship policy (e.g. EenVandaag in 2022, NPO Radio 1 in 2021, op-ed in De Volkskrant in 2018).
+She also writes online blogs (for instance on StukRoodVlees and on Verfassungsblog).

 Saskia Bonjour defended her PhD thesis at Maastricht University Faculty of Arts and Social Sciences in 2009.
 From September 2008 until May 2009, she was employed as a researcher officer by the International Center for Migration Policy Development (ICMPD) in Vienna.
 She then moved to Brussels, where she worked as a post-doctoral research fellow at the Group for research on Ethnic Relations, Migration and Equality (GERME) at the Université Libre de Bruxelles.
 From March 2012 until August 2014, she worked at the Leiden University Institute for History as a postdoctoral research fellow.